-Simon lives in Carlow with his wife, Rozz, and their lovely baby boy, Emrys.
+Simon lives in Carlow with his wife, Rozz, and their lovely son, Emrys.
 Simon works in Carlow Town as the principal of the local Educate Together primary school.
 He is well known in education circles for his views on technology in education and has written several publications in this field.
 He also cares passionately about equality, particularly in education, and campaigns for equal opportunities for children in schools.

 - Commissioned by IPPN (Irish Primary Principals’ Network) to write poem for 100th issue of their magazine.